Skip to content

 • Draft a letter to the editor and an op-ed in support of their advocacy efforts

 Assignments for the course include both individual and team-based work.
-Although class time ends by 12:30pm each day, students should be available to meet with their teams in the afternoon to complete team-based assignments.
+Students should be available to meet with their teams in the afternoon to complete team-based assignments.
 In lieu of a final exam, student teams will research, draft, and present an advocacy plan on a topic of their choice.

 Faculty: Ara Gershengorn, and Erin Walczewski